 Isolating Bodyparts – Movement Patterns Vs Body Part Training – Isolating Movement Patterns

-Isolating Movement Patterns by Gray Cook clarifies the difference between isolating a body part or a pattern.
-He then gives examples of how he uses that difference to work toward success.
+Isolating Movement Patterns clarifies the difference between isolating a body part or a pattern.
+Gray then gives examples of how he uses that difference to work toward success.
 What’s the difference between bridging, activating the glute and half-kneeling work?
 Listen in as he explains.

 “Let me take you back to the neurodevelopmental sequence.
 The rolling, creeping, crawling, kneeling, squatting, stepping and standing babies go through is a natural isolation, but it’s not the kind of isolation we do when we ask for specific sets and repetitions in a region of the body.
 So many of the muscles don’t do in real life what the kinesiology book says they do.” ~Gray Cook